jmunixusers/presentations/Vim.md

 //code//

-The last few things that markdown does are numbered and bulleted lists 1 numbered lists start with 1. but any number after doesn't matter 2 this will show up as 2
+The last few things that markdown does are numbered and bulleted lists 1 numbered lists start with 1.
+But any number after doesn't matter 2 this will show up as 2
 2 this will show up as 3
 8325 this will show up as 4